 We subscribe to a range of databases: some cover all subject areas (such as Web of Science, Scopus), some cover particular types of publication (for instance, Index to theses), and some cover specific subject areas (for example, MLA Bibliography for English Literature).
 You will need to establish which are the most appropriate databases to search - see your subject guide for guidance.

 Once you have found a suitable search (or searches), you will need to repeat them regularly to pick up any new publications.
-You can set up email alerts or RSS feeds to automate this process.
+You can set up email alerts to automate this process.
 See the other tabs in this box for details of how to do this on the most popular databases.

 You can also set up citation alerts so that if a new paper appears which cites a key article you will be informed.

 The Web of Science platform gives access to several databases including the Web of Science Core Collection (citation indexes covering all subjects and conference proceedings), Medline (biomedical sciences) and BIOSIS Previews (biological abstracts).
 You can search one or all of these databases and save your searches to re-run against the latest updates to the databases.
-You can also set up RSS feeds and citation alerts (so that you are notified when someone cites your key articles).
+You can also set up citation alerts (so that you are notified when someone cites your key articles).
 There's also a current awareness service in the Web of Science called Current Contents Connect.

 Scopus is a large bibliographic database covering all subjects which includes selected conference proceedings and over 34,000 journals.
 Scopus allows you to set up alerts for particular authors, documents (so that you are notified when someone cites a particular article), or searches.
 Searches can be for a range of criteria including keywords, journal title, and an author’s affiliation.